ysoo/ysoo.github.io/_posts/2018-10-01-welcome-to-jekyll.markdown

 permalink: /blog/:title
 ---

-I skipped classes today because the day started out bad and it was also raining all day.
-And since I played hooky, I had to do something productive else I'll feel totally useless.
-So, today I used Jekyll to create a website.
-It was especially difficult and annoying as I have a Windows system.

 1. You would want to download Ruby.
 On a Windows system, you would be using the Ruby installer.
 Make sure to add it to the PATH so that you can use it through your command line.

 2. Run the below command within the directory that you want to create your website in.